 Prioritise creating a safe and inclusive environment before starting academic work:

-It's important to provide opportunities for group discussions and activities in the classroom that promote understanding and empathy from all students.
+- Provide opportunities for group discussions and activities that promote understanding and empathy.

 5. Adapt your teaching approach